Open Accessibility Menu

 Continuity Clinic

 This is longitudinal and happens concurrently with other rotations.
-It includes three clinic sessions per week at the Swedish Musculoskeletal Center – two sessions of sports medicine continuity clinic and one session of procedure clinic – and one session of primary-care continuity clinic – with the family medicine fellow at Swedish Cherry Hill Family Medicine Clinic and the PMR fellow at the Musculoskeletal Center.
+It includes three clinic sessions per week at the Swedish Musculoskeletal Center – three sessions of sports medicine continuity clinic and one session of procedure clinic – and one session of primary-care continuity clinic.
+For continuity clinics, the family medicine fellow works with the Swedish Cherry Hill Family Medicine Clinic and the PMR fellow works with an EMG provider doing electrodiagnostics.

 Sports Coverage

-Work extensively with the Seattle University team physician and training staff to provide game coverage for one high school, and plan and execute medical coverage for one mass event
+Fellows are expected to work extensively with the Seattle University team physician and training staff to provide game coverage for soccer and basketball teams, provide coverage for one high school football team, and plan and execute medical coverage for one mass event.
+They will also provide coverage for any Division I conferences hosted by Seattle University over the course of the year.

 Medical Imaging

-This is a continuity curriculum in MSK US and reading plain-film radiographs with the sports-medicine preceptor and includes two one-month blocks in medical imaging reading advanced imaging with a musculoskeletal radiologist
+This is a continuity curriculum in MSK ultrasound and reading plain-film radiographs with the sports-medicine preceptor.
+Two one-month blocks are also spent in medical imaging reading advanced imaging with a musculoskeletal radiologist.
+Monthly radiology rounds supplement this teaching and address interesting or complicated cases encountered in continuity clinic.

 Ortho-Shoulder

-Two one-month blocks in the diagnosis and management of shoulder injuries with an orthopedic shoulder specialist.
+Two one-month blocks cover the diagnosis and management of shoulder injuries with an orthopedic shoulder specialist.

 Ortho-Knee

-Two one-month blocks in the diagnosis and management of knee injuries with an orthopedic knee specialist.
+Two one-month blocks cover the diagnosis and management of knee injuries with an orthopedic knee specialist.

 Ortho-Foot and Ankle

-A one-month block in the diagnosis and management of foot and ankle injuries with an orthopedic foot and ankle specialist.
+A one-month block cover the diagnosis and management of foot and ankle injuries with an orthopedic foot and ankle specialist.

 Podiatry-Foot and Ankle

-Two one-month blocks in the diagnosis and management of foot and ankle injuries with a podiatrist.
+Two one-month blocks cover the diagnosis and management of foot and ankle injuries with a podiatrist.

 PMR-Spine

-Two one-month blocks in the diagnosis and management of back and spine injuries with a PMR spine specialist.
+Two one-month blocks cover the diagnosis and management of back and spine injuries with a PMR spine specialist.

 Ortho-Hip

-Two one-month blocks in the diagnosis and management of hip and pelvis injuries with an orthopedic hip specialist.
+Two one-month blocks coverthe diagnosis and management of hip and pelvis injuries with an orthopedic hip specialist.

 Ortho Hand

-Two one-month blocks in the diagnosis and management of hand, wrist and elbow injuries with an orthopedic hand specialist.
+Two one-month blocks cover the diagnosis and management of hand, wrist and elbow injuries with an orthopedic hand specialist.

 Pediatric Primary Care Sports